kmacdonald-stsci/stcal/docs/stcal/jump/description.rst

 Method 3 is used if neither Methods 1 or 2 were selected, but there are a sufficient number of usable group differences in each integration (``min_diffs_single_pass`` is 10 by default) to find all outliers in a single calculation.
-This is thus the default method used by the pipeline for most non-time-series observations in which ngroups is greater than 10.
+This is the default method used by the pipeline for most non-time-series observations in which ngroups is greater than 10.

 Method 4 is used if neither Methods 1 or 2 were selected, and there are too few usable